NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Abstract

 \section{Abstract}

-Transformer-based autoregressive models offer a promising alternative to diffusion- and flow-matching approaches for generating 3D molecular structures.
-However, standard transformer architectures require a sequential ordering of tokens, which is not uniquely defined for the atoms in a molecule.
-Prior work has addressed this by using canonical atom orderings, but these do not ensure permutation invariance of atoms, which is essential for tasks like prefix completion.
-We introduce NEAT, a \underline{N}eighborhood-guided, \underline{E}fficient, \underline{A}utoregressive, Set \underline{T}ransformer that treats molecular graphs as sets of atoms and learns an order-agnostic distribution over admissible tokens at the graph boundary.
-NEAT achieves state-of-the-art performance in autoregressive 3D molecular generation whilst ensuring atom-level permutation invariance by design.
+Transformer-based autoregressive models offer an efficient alternative to diffusion- and flow-matching-based approaches for generating 3D molecules.
+One challenge remains: standard transformer architectures require a sequential ordering of tokens, which is not inherently defined for the atoms in a molecule.
+Prior works have addressed this by using canonical atom orderings.
+However, these approaches are not permutation invariant w.r.t. atoms and bias next-token prediction towards ordering conventions.
+We overcome this limitation by introducing a novel neighborhood-guided training strategy.
+Our model, NEAT (\underline{N}eighborhood-Guided, \underline{E}fficient, \underline{A}utoregressive Set \underline{T}ransformer) treats molecular graphs as sets of atoms and learns an order-agnostic distribution over admissible tokens at the graph boundary, thereby ensuring atom-level permutation invariance.
+NEAT achieves state-of-the-art generation quality on the QM9 and GEOM-Drugs datasets while offering a significant speed advantage over existing baselines.